BINGE: Streaming Service Guide

 Is a subscription to BINGE worth it?

-BINGE might be the newest addition to the Australian streaming market, however it has a huge selection of content from some of the biggest production companies in its library.
+BINGE might be the one of the latest additions to the Australian streaming market, however it has a huge selection of content from some of the biggest production companies in its library.
 You’ll find shows on BINGE that you won’t be able to find on other Australian streaming services, especially many of the HBO shows which have long had a home on Foxtel’s TV channels.

 Subscription prices are reasonable and similar to what you’d pay for other streaming services, plus you’ll get a two-week free trial to help you decide if it’s the right streaming service for you.
 However, if you primarily use your TV to watch video streaming services and don’t have one of the compatible TV set top boxes or connection devices such as Chromecast, you might find this a bit disappointing.